Elian0213/Elian0213/README.md

 ### Hellooo
-I listen to alot of Juice WRLD
+I listen to a lot of Juice WRLD